prin2eX31A/calculator/README.md

-# calculator
+# Alex's Calculator
-A front-end project for Master degree
+A simple front-end project for my Master's degree